cwrc/CWRC-WriterBase/README.md

 You have at least two choices here:

-1. You can entirely implement your own dialog for entity lookup, following the model in [CWRC-PublicEntityDialogs](https://github.com/cwrc/CWRC-PublicEntityDialogs)
+1. You can implement your own dialog for entity lookup, following the model in [CWRC-PublicEntityDialogs](https://github.com/cwrc/CWRC-PublicEntityDialogs)

 2. You can use [CWRC-PublicEntityDialogs](https://github.com/cwrc/CWRC-PublicEntityDialogs) and configure it with different